auth0/docs/articles/quickstart/native/react-native-vnext/00-login.md

 If your application was generated using the React Native CLI, the default value of `$(PRODUCT_BUNDLE_IDENTIFIER)` dynamically matches `org.reactjs.native.example.$(PRODUCT_NAME:rfc1034identifier)`.
 For the sample app, this value matches `com.auth0samples`.
 :::

-Take note of this value as you'll be using it to define the callback URLs below.
+Note this value as you'll be using it to define the callback URLs below.
 If desired, you can change it using XCode in the following way:

 - Open the `ios/<YOUR PROJECT>.xcodeproj` file or run `xed ios` on a Terminal from the app root.
 - Open your project's or desired target's Build Settings tab and find the section that contains "Bundle Identifier".